III. Accommodations – overnights out, breaks or leaving

 - If you are not yet sure of your final schedules and/or destinations, please indicate them in your email as tentative, and update the Rector when you have the definitive data.

 2. In certain summers, the Administration may allow you to keep your things in your room cabinet, both in its lower and upper parts.
+Otherwise, if the Administration expects many guests coming, you will be informed of the following:

 - You may leave your “baule” (or a presentable box) in your room if you have one, but please push it to a side to make your room as hospitable as possible.